Celebrity couples tend to fall into one of two camps.

 "I happened to be single and Jensen said, 'I've got a girl you should meet,'" Morgan recalled in a 2015 interview with Huffington Post Live.
 The mystery woman was, of course, Burton, who worked with Ackles' wife Danneel Ackles on One Tree Hill.
 "So I went to a bar and I met Hilarie at a bar with Jensen and Danneel, and the rest is history…We ended up back at my house drinking shots of tequila."

-Perhaps it was liquid courage, or lowered inhibitions, but either way Morgan got Burton to cancel a planned trip to France to join him on the set of his 2011 horror The Resident.
+Perhaps it was liquid courage, or lowered inhibitions, but either way Morgan got Burton to cancel a planned trip to France so that she could join him on the set of his 2011 horror The Resident.
 "I talked her into, instead of going to Paris, to come and see me in New Mexico, he recalled.
 "And I ruined her life and now she's stuck with me."

 Well, not stuck, per se, but certainly committed.
 Because by the time they let fans in on the fact that they were a duo, they had already become a trio.
 True to form, initial details on their son were scarce, with Burton electing not to share his name or his March 2010 birth date because as she told the Associated Press "I want to protect them like a mama wolf should."

-But slowly the pair began opening up about the somewhat Rockwellian life they share on a working farm in Rhinebeck, New York some two hours outside the city where they tend to cows and alpaca and deal with the daily happenings at the nearby candy store they share with Paul Rudd.
-(And, in the current climate, spend hours sewing masks for people in need.)
+But slowly the pair began opening up about the somewhat Rockwellian life they share on a working farm in Rhinebeck, N.Y., some two hours outside the city where they tend to cows and alpaca and deal with the daily happenings at the nearby candy store they share with Paul Rudd.
+(During the early days of the COVID-19 pandemic, Burton also found time to spend hours sewing masks for people in need.)

 So pretty much everything was perfect, with one notable exception.